 Brienne can't stop frowning, confused.
 She digs in her bag for pen and something to write on.

 Jaime pulls his truck up beside the end of the jetty and turns off the engine.
 As he walks past the mailbox, he notices the flag is up and wonders if his letter back to the 'previous' tenant is still in it.
-He looks inside and a folded sheet of paper is inside.
+He looks inside and sees a folded sheet of paper.
 He takes it out and begins to read as he enters the house, but his attention is diverted when eighty pounds of dog leaps at him.

 "Fuck!
 Down!
 Get down!"